-Note 5 - Separate Account Guaranteed Interest Contract
+Note 4 - Separate Account Guaranteed Interest Contract

-In 2007, the Plan entered into a benefit-responsive investment contract with Mass Mutual Retirement Services Diversified Bond Separate Investment Account (the "SAGIC").
+The Plan has entered into a traditional fully benefit-responsive investment contract with Mass Mutual Retirement Services.
 The SAGIC maintains the contributions in a general account.
 The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 The contract is included in the financial statements at contract value as reported to the Plan by the SAGIC.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 The guaranteed investment contract issuer is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.

 As described in Note 2, because the separate account guaranteed investment contract is fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the guaranteed investment contract.
 There are no reserves against contract value for credit risk of the contract issuer or otherwise.
-The fair value of the investment contract was \$19,734,968 and \$18,088,466 at December 31, 2011 and 2010, respectively.
-The average crediting interest rate is calculated by dividing the annual interest credited to the participants during the plan year by the average annual fair value of the investment.
+The crediting interest rate is reviewed on a quarterly basis for resetting.
 The separate account guaranteed interest contract does not allow the crediting interest rate below zero percent.